FarisDelija/vinculum-odoo/qr_code_odoo/README.md

 ---

-**Vinculum** - Transform every networking interaction into a measurable business opportunity.
+**Vinc** - Transform every networking interaction into a measurable business opportunity.